Lululemon quarterly sales top expectations, shares jump

-TORONTO Canadian yoga and leisure apparel retailer Lululemon Athletica Inc on Wednesday reported quarterly profit that beat analysts' forecasts, helped by higher-than-expected gross margins and sales.
+TORONTO (Reuters) - Canadian yoga and leisure apparel retailer Lululemon Athletica Inc on Wednesday reported quarterly profit that beat analysts' forecasts, helped by higher-than-expected gross margins and sales.

 Supply chain improvements, a problem area that has plagued the company in recent years, and lower product costs underpinned the company's improved margins and were also driving improvements in the fourth quarter, executives said in an analysts' conference call.